-1. Risk Management

-- The ORSA process provision of reserving data and commentary to the CRO - Support the development, monitoring, management and reporting of the company's reserve risk appetite and the monitoring of emerging risks. - Attest quarterly to the design and operating effectiveness of all actuarial related processes and controls.
-Also support broader operational risk management oversight through the reporting and root cause analysis of any operational incidents or near-misses. - The Actuarial Function develops reserve-related stress scenarios for input into various risk management processes including the ORSA. - 2.
-Solvency Assessments - Internal economic capital assessments e.g. supporting data provision and review for loss distributions and certain reserving parameters, particularly around reserve volatility. - Provision of technical provisions output (including forecast technical provisions) to the capital modelling team; ensuring consistency with the technical provisions used as part of the internal model. - Regulatory capital assessments e.g. provision of actual and forecast technical provisions and balance sheets. - Stress and scenario testing. - Strategic planning. - Review of outputs generated by the Group Internal Model e.g. review of reserve risk results with Capital Modelling to understand movements. - Discussion with Capital Modelling on assumptions being derived using the Group Internal Model (and applied in the Solvency II Technical Provisions) to ensure consistency of assumptions. - 3.
-Reserving - Provision of reserve performance information and metrics to the wider business audience e.g. Risk Function, underwriting teams. - Supporting external actuaries in performing independent reviews of reserves for the purpose of Board assurance and audit. - Preparation of memos/reports for the Board, Audit Committee and other committees as required, to inform management of reliability/adequacy of reserves and of any other reserving specific issues (on a GAAP and Solvency II basis).
+- 1. Risk Management - The ORSA process provision of reserving data and commentary to the CRO. - Support the development, monitoring, management and reporting of the company's reserve risk appetite and the monitoring of emerging risks. - Attest quarterly to the design and operating effectiveness of all actuarial related processes and controls.
+Also support broader operational risk management oversight through the reporting and root cause analysis of any operational incidents or near-misses.

+• The Actuarial Function develops reserve-related stress scenarios for input into various risk management processes including the ORSA.

+2. Solvency Assessments

+- Internal economic capital assessments e.g. supporting data provision and review for loss distributions and certain reserving parameters, particularly around reserve volatility. - Provision of technical provisions output (including forecast technical provisions) to the capital modelling team; ensuring consistency with the technical provisions used as part of the internal model. - Regulatory capital assessments e.g. provision of actual and forecast technical provisions and balance sheets. - Stress and scenario testing. - Strategic planning.

+3. Reserving

+- Provision of reserve performance information and metrics to the wider business audience e.g. underwriting, pricing, and claims teams. - Supporting external actuaries in performing independent reviews of reserves for the purpose of Board assurance and audit. - Preparation of memos/reports for the Board, Audit Committee and other committees as required, to inform management of reliability/adequacy of reserves and of any other reserving specific issues (on a GAAP and Solvency II basis).